AndrewParkes/BlockAllSteamInvites/README.md

 * Some errors do appear in the console but do not affect functionality(Restart browser to clear them)
 * Processing users is a little slow at time due to the number of users in your list
 * seems that at times in 0.6 and later, nothing happens.
 Please refresh the page or reopen the web browser to fix it
+* Fuction call on refresh has not been tested

 If you find any bugs or issues or have helpful advice please add them [here](https://github.com/AndrewParkes/BlockAllSteamInvites/issues).